Skip to content

 There's the version of me that thrives on people.
 I will stay at a dinner until midnight because the conversation got interesting, introduce two strangers who clearly need to know each other, show up to a meetup alone and leave with three new ideas and a group chat.
 Energy from people isn't something I manufacture.
 It's just there.
 Always has been.

 Then there's the other version.
-The one who disappears into her room for three days, forgets to check her phone, eats whatever is closest, and surfaces with something built.
+The one who closes the door, forgets to check her phone, and surfaces with something built.
 That version surprised me.
-I didn't grow up thinking of myself as the person who locks in and codes until 2 a.m.
+I didn't grow up thinking of myself as someone who could lock in on a product for hours.
 But she showed up, and she's not leaving.

 For a long time I thought these two people were in conflict.
 The technical world rewards focus and depth.
 The social world rewards presence and range.
 I kept switching between them and assumed that meant I hadn't figured out my lane.